aregtech/areg-sdk/examples/README.md

 ```

 > [!NOTE]
 > Ensure that the `AREG_EXAMPLES` option is **enabled** in CMake to include the examples in the build.
-By default, the build of examples is enabled.
-Example of forcing configure the build with enabled examples: `cmake -B ./build -AREG_EXAMPLES:BOOL=ON`
+By default, the build of examples is enabled, or configure the build with option like this: `cmake -B ./build -AREG_EXAMPLES:BOOL=ON`

-For more details, refer to the [Build Documentation](./../docs/wiki/BUILD.md).
+For more details, refer to the [Build Documentation](./../docs/wiki/BUILD.md), also see the list of default CMake variable settings in the [user.cmake](./../conf/cmake/user.cmake) file.

 ---